BrahR/images-frontend/src/routes/docs/domain.md

 ---
 title: Adding a domain
-description: This is a guide on how to get your domain added to Sogga Images
+description: This is a guide on how to get your domain added to Ascella Uploader
 ---

-### How to get your domain added to Sogga Images
+### How to get your domain added to Ascella Uploader

 ### Step 1